All new members will fall in one of the following four categories:

 - Obtain a student certificate.
-Your instructor will help with this
+Your instructor will help you with this

 - Fly with your instructor until both you and the instructor are satisfied that you can safely “solo” the aircraft.
 Expect a minimum of 25 flights at the rate of 3-4 per session.
 At this point the instructor will administer a short written test on the particular glider you are flying and endorse your logbook for solo flight.